avo-hq/docs.avohq.io/docs/2.0/authentication.md

 ## `authenticate_with` method

-Alternatively you can user the `authenticate_with` config attribute.
+Alternatively, you can use the `authenticate_with` config attribute.
 It takes a block and evaluates it in Avo's `ApplicationController` as a `before_action`.

 ```ruby
 # config/initializers/avo.rb